- This exceptionally beautiful wasp is notable for its blue and black sheen.

 - The members of this species spot a black hue with yellow markings.

 - The European paper wasps are social and are thus found in colonies.

-- These wasps mostly inhabit savannah, forests, agricultural lands, suburban and urban areas.
+- These wasps mostly inhabit savannah, forests, agricultural lands, and suburban and urban areas.

 - Paper wasps are excellent pollinators and beneficial to gardeners.

-- The common wasp is classified as a social wasp, and it is found in wide distribution in Britain.
+- The common wasp is classified as a social wasp, found in wide distribution in Britain.

-- Common wasps can be distinguished from other members in this class, thanks to an anchor-shaped mark located on its face.
+- Common wasps can be distinguished from other members in this class thanks to an anchor-shaped mark on its face.

 - This species commonly inhabits meadows, woodlands, and gardens.

-- One strategy these organisms use is stalking its prey.
+- One strategy these organisms use is stalking their prey.

 - Wasps will always be found searching for their prey in different locations including grass, the underside of leaves, barks, twigs, fecal matter, spider webs, and compost heaps.

-- Once a target has been identified, a wasp would then proceed to chase it.
+- Once a target has been identified, a wasp proceeds to chase it.
 Wasps may also chase flying insects such as mosquitoes and then proceed to capture them.

-- Using their stingers, wasps inject venom into their prey which further paralyzes their victims.
+- Using their stingers, wasps inject venom into their prey, paralyzing their victims.

-- Some species display nocturnal activity and thus tend to have larger ocelli compared to their diurnal counterparts.
+- Some species display nocturnal activity and thus tend to have larger ocelli than their diurnal counterparts.
 This eating behavior is instrumental in aiding night vision.

-- Over winter, some of the wasps hibernate while others die.
+- Over winter, some wasps hibernate while others die.
 Another factor that determines how often wasps eat is age.

-- The wasps’ larvae are mostly carnivorous, and this may be linked to their growth needs.
+- The wasps’ larvae are mostly carnivorous, which may be linked to their growth needs.

 - From a logical perspective, it makes sense for wasps not to target mosquitoes mainly because mosquitoes do not have any protein content (larvae) in them.

 - However, wasps would spend time and energy to hunt for small caterpillars and spiders such as crab spiders for more nutritious food.